rOpenHealth/rEHR/README.md

-Please note that although these tools are freely available and open source (See the [licence](https://github.com/rOpenHealth/rEHR/blob/master/LICENSE)), CPRD is only available through a separate licence and is not freely distributable (not least for reasons of patient confidentiality).
+Please note that although these tools are freely available and open source, CPRD is only available through a separate licence and is not freely distributable (not least for reasons of patient confidentiality).
 For this reason, no CPRD clinical data will ever be available from this resource.

 The master branch will always be checked with devtools